The Urantia Book

 90:4.8 Fasting, dieting, and counterirritants were often used as remedial measures.
 Human secretions, being definitely magical, were highly regarded; blood and urine were thus among the earliest medicines and were soon augmented by roots and various salts.
 The shamans believed that disease spirits could be driven out of the body by foul-smelling and bad-tasting medicines.
 Purging very early became a routine treatment, and the values of raw cocoa and quinine were among the earliest pharmaceutical discoveries.

-90:4.9 The Gr were the first to evolve truly rational methods of treating the sick.
+90:4.9 The Greeks were the first to evolve truly rational methods of treating the sick.
 Both the Greeks and the Egyptians received their medical knowledge from the Euphrates valley.
 Oil and wine was a very early medicine for treating wounds; castor oil and opium were used by the Sumerians.
 Many of these ancient and effective secret remedies lost their power when they became known; secrecy has always been essential to the successful practice of fraud and superstition.
 Only facts and truth court the full light of comprehension and rejoice in the illumination and enlightenment of scientific research.

 5. PRIESTS AND RITUALS